scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 With **signac**, file-based data and metadata are organized in folders and JSON files, respectively (see Figure :ref:`overview`).
 A **signac** data space, or "workspace," is composed of jobs, which are individual directories associated with a single primary key known as a "state point" stored in a file ``signac_statepoint.json`` in that directory.
 These files allow **signac** to index the data space, providing a database-like interface to a collection of directories.
-Arbitrary user data may be stored in user-created files in these jobs, although **signac** also provides convenient facilities for storing simple lightweight data or array-like data via JSON and HDF5 utilities.
+Arbitrary user data may be stored in user-created files in these jobs, although **signac** also provides convenient facilities for storing simple lightweight data or array-like data via JSON (the "job document") and HDF5 (the "job data") utilities.
 Readers seeking more details about **signac** may refer to past **signac** papers: :cite:`signac_commat, signac_scipy_2018` as well as the **signac** website [#]_ and documentation [#]_.

 .. [#] https://signac.io